urecio/more-or-less/README.md

     * `@import '_more';` to get access to the entire library of mixins
     * `'less/css3/_transition';` to get access to the transition library
 * control prefixes or legacy support with global-variables
+* Add a namespace to avoid conflicts with other libraries

 ### Example for "less" imports